michael2012z/BitBible/markdown/KJV/files/Ps.md

 13. Verily I have cleansed my heart in vain, and washed my hands in innocency.

-14. For all the day long have I been plagued, and chastened every morning.chastened: Heb. my chastisement was
+14. For all the day long have I been plagued, and chastened every morning.

 15. If I say, I will speak thus; behold, I should offend against the generation of thy children.

-16. When I thought to know this, it was too painful for me;too…: Heb. labour in mine eyes
+16. When I thought to know this, it was too painful for me;

 17. Until I went into the sanctuary of God; then understood I their end.